matplotlib/matplotlib/doc/devel/MEP/MEP28.rst

 statements nested up to 5 levels deep with a for loop, and may raise up to 2 errors.
-These parameters were added prior to the creation of the ``Axes.bxp`` method, which draws boxplots from a list of dictionaries containing the relevant statistics.
-Matplotlib also provides a function that computes these statistics via ``cbook.boxplot_stats``.
+These parameters were added prior to the creation of the ``Axes.bxp`` method, which draws boxplots from a list of dictionaries containing the relevant statistics. matplotlib also provides a function that computes these statistics via ``cbook.boxplot_stats``.
 Note that advanced users can now either a) write their own function to compute the stats required by ``Axes.bxp``, or b) modify the output returned by ``cbook.boxplots_stats``